semantifyit/schema-org-adapter/docu/dataModel.md

 }
 ```

-Unfortunately, the data model of schema.org does not specify exactly how Enumerations are supposed to be modeled, which has generated some uncertainty in their definition (especially in schema.org extensions) and usage, e.g. Enumerations without Enumeration Members, or Enumerations that have Properties.
+Unfortunately, the data model of schema.org does not specify exactly how Enumerations are supposed to be modeled and used, which has generated some uncertainty around their definition (especially in schema.org extensions) and usage, e.g. Enumerations without Enumeration Members, Enumerations that have Properties, Enumeration Members that belong to multiple Enumerations, etc.

 However, in the data model of **SDOAdapter** Enumerations are treated as <a href="#Class">Classes</a> with additional attributes (for a complete list check the <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/api.md#Enumeration" target="_blank">API</a>):